New guidelines apply starting July 13, 2021

 Frequently Asked Questions

 Yes!
-Please only include links that will be helpful and relevant for the reader.
-It’s okay to link to appropriate posts on your blog or on any other news site or blog (the more reputable the source, the better).
+However, please only include links that will be helpful and relevant for the reader.
+It’s okay to link to appropriate posts on your blog (no more than two) or on any other news site or blog (the more reputable the source, the better).
 Bonus points if you link to other articles on Highly Sensitive Refuge.
 No affiliate or paid links allowed.

 - We love posts that use numbered lists, bullets, and subheadings.